 Dates and Deadline

-The online application for 2023 entry opened on September 15, 2022.
-Start your application on the Apply Now page.
-The APPLICATION DUE DATE for the entering class of 2023 is December 6, 2022 at 11:59 PM PST
+The online application for 2024 entry will open in mid-September.
+Check the Apply Now page to see when it is open.
+The APPLICATION DUE DATE for the entering class of 2024 is December 5, 2023 at 11:59 PM PST

 What You Need to Know

-- The Stanford CollegeNet Application will be available as of late September.
+• The Stanford Application will be available as of late September.

 Application Procedure

 The Program in Modern Thought and Literature seeks to admit students who, as individuals, exhibit great intellectual capacity and the intent to carry out innovative interdisciplinary programs of study, and who, as a group, are of diverse backgrounds and interests.
 Successful applicants show a commitment to literary or cultural studies, but must also be prepared to make their way in their chosen non-literary field or fields.
-All applicants will be evaluated in accordance with the University’s strong affirmative-action policy.
 The Program has a commitment to supporting non-traditional and emergent forms of scholarship.
 We accept students who have just completed their undergraduate degrees and also welcome students who have pursued careers or degrees in other fields.

 An application to the Program in Modern Thought and Literature must include the following elements: